Magnolia Cemetery (Mobile, Alabama): Notable monuments

 The Pomeroy family mausoleum is one of two cast iron over brick mausoleums in the cemetery.
 The Rouse monument is a Neoclassical style monument with a classically robed mourning woman placed beneath a low profiled gable supported at the four corners by columns.

 The Confederate Rest section of the cemetery contains 1100 war dead and many large, elaborate monuments and includes an obelisk commemorating the men who died on the Confederate submarine H.L.
 Hunley.
 The Jewish Cemetery contains many simple styles with Hebrew inscriptions, in addition to some of the more elaborate plots within the cemetery.
 The Caldwell mausoleum is an example of a Gothic Revival style mausoleum.
 It contains a lifesize interior angel.

 The Wilson mausoleum, by contrast, is in an example of Egyptian Revival style and features an interior wall with stained glass.
 The LeBlanc memorial is dedicated to two sisters who died in infancy and whose grandmother commissioned the small Neo-Renaissance statuary of two putti leaning together over a stone marker.
 It is one of the most photographed markers in the cemetery.
 The Bellingrath-Morse monument is a classical semicircular Doric colonnade and is one of the tallest monuments within the grounds.
 The Mobile National Cemetery annex includes a Second Empire-style gatehouse and a brick stable built in the 1880s.
 This annex contains over 5000 burials and a monument for the 76th Illinois Volunteer Infantry Regiment.
-The monument was erected in 1892 by the Union Army survivors of the Battle of Fort Blakely.
+The monument was erected in 1892 by the Union Army survivors of the Battle of Fort Blakeley.
 The annex also contains the graves of thirteen Apaches who were held as prisoners nearby at Mount Vernon Arsenal between 1887 and 1894 by the Federal government.

 A sailor of the British Merchant Navy during World War II, whose grave is registered by the Commonwealth War Graves Commission, is buried here.